 Manual Testing is the evergreen field in the IT industry.
 As new technology comes every day, more and more resources needed to test the applications more thoroughly.
 Here is a list of manual testing interview questions and answers which frequently asked in an interview.

 Q1.
 What is risk-based testing?

 Ans: Risk-based testing is one kind of approach to doing software testing.
-In this kind, tester tests the application based on the risk involved.
-Assume if one particular module is related to payment (which is more critical for any organization), then this feature has more elaborate test cases in comparison to others.
-More the risk, more the priority, and the number of test cases for that module.
+In this kind, the tester tests the application based on the risk involved.
+Assume if one particular module is related to payment (which is more critical for any organization), this feature has more elaborate test cases than others: more the risk, more the priority, and the number of test cases for that module.